Rudi Molotnikov

-Career
+Club career

 Molotnikov, a lifelong Hibernian fan from nearby Loanhead, began training with the club at around five years old and signed his first academy contract aged 10.

 In July 2022, he signed a two-year professional contract with Hibernian.
 He travelled with the Hibernian first-team in July 2023 to their summer training camp, He featured during the pre-season friendlies, playing as a wide midfielder.
 He was named among the first-team match day substitutes on 27 July 2023, in the UEFA Europa Conference League against Inter Club d'Escaldes.

 In August 2023 he signed a new three-year contract with the club.
 On 31 August 2023 he made his professional debut for Hibs, appearing as a second-half substitute against Aston Villa in the UEFA Europa Conference League.
 He was loaned to Stirling Albion in February 2024.
 At the start of the 2024/25 season, new manager David Gray gave Molotnikov some chances in the starting eleven, and on 16 July 2024 he scored his first professional goal in a 5-1 League Cup victory over Queen's Park.
 He signed a new four-year deal with Hibs on 30 December 2024, which is due to run until the summer of 2029.